Selling A Business

 Yes, it is possible to sell your business on your own, but are you prepared to do so?
 Do you feel confident you have the time to market your business, target qualified buyers (confidentially), prepare all your financial documents, conduct negotiations, etc.?

-The truth is that 80%+ of businesses do not sell and most of these transactions are unsuccessful because of some pretty dire mistakes in the selling process.
+The truth is that without professional guidance, some pretty dire mistakes in the selling process can be made.
 A business broker can help you navigate these issues as they arise; plus, they take the pressure off you to constantly work towards your transaction.
-This is a pretty complex process, and for now, you’re still responsible for your company too.
+This is a pretty complex process, and for now, you’re still responsible for your company, too.
 So, why not rely on the resources, skills, and time a business broker is willing to put in?
 Having their experience at your disposal will significantly improve your chances of a successful sale while minimizing risk and any potential liabilities.

 3. Unrealistic Asking Price

 It’s only natural that you’ll develop a strong attachment toward the company you spent so much time building.
 We often must caution owners not to let these sentiments cloud their perception of their business and its worth.
 By doing so, you’ll set a sale price that is so high it deters potential buyers.
-This is one large reason you need to hire a third party to conduct a business valuation who will give you an accurate gauge of your business’ worth.
-With this, you can set a reasonable selling price that stands up to the market, buyer expectations, and hopefully your own needs.
+This is one large reason you need to hire a third party to conduct a business valuation and give you an accurate gauge of your business’s worth.
+With this, you can set a reasonable selling price that stands up to the market, buyer expectations, and, hopefully, your own needs.

 On the flip side, some small business owners form a cynical perception of their company and its performance and are ready to part with it as soon as possible.
 Doing this can mean you’re leaving money on the table because you’re more apt to avoid minor fixes and updates that could result in more money.
 Or, you may gloss over assets or selling points you hadn’t considered.
 In either case, it’s important to seek a professional appraiser who will provide you with an objective opinion of the value of the business.

 While this is a good starting point to reference, this doesn’t scratch the surface of all you need to consider.
 The selling process is incredibly overwhelming, and there’s no shame in admitting you need help.
-In fact — it’s the smart move to do so.
+In fact — it’s the smartest move to make.

 If you are ready for a smooth, successful, and profitable sale, contact your local Sunbelt office to get started!